spacetelescope/crds/documentation/crds_users_guide/source/installation.rst

     * crds diff, crds rowdiff
         - Difference utility for rules and references,  also FITS table differences.

+    * crds list
+        - Lists cache files and configuration,  prints rules files,  dumps database dataset parameter dictionaries.

     * crds matches
-        - Prints out parameter matches for particular references,  or database matching parameters with respect to particular dataset IDs.
+        - Prints out parameter matches for particular references.

     * crds uses
         - Lists files which refer to (are dependent on) some CRDS rules or reference file.

-    * crds list
-        - Lists cache files and configuration,  prints rules files,  dumps database dataset parameter dictionaries.

 Each sub-command can also be invoked as follows::